Key Qualities of Legends of Learning’s Adaptive Technology for Grades K-8 Math and Science

 Research shows students who receive adaptive instruction demonstrate significantly greater gains in mathematics than those who receive nonadaptive methods of instruction (Aleven, et al., 2017).

-Legends of Learning’s system initially places students and adapts their progression based on performance, keeping them in their zone of proximal development (Vygotsky, 1978), where they are challenged but not overwhelmed.
+Once students are placed, Legends of Learning’s system adapts their progression based on performance, keeping them in their zone of proximal development (Vygotsky, 1978) (Vygotsky, 1978), where they are challenged but not overwhelmed.

 A unique feature of the Legends of Learning system is that in addition to other inputs for movement throughout progressions, students have a choice over what they do next.